-Cash equivalents and short-term investments are financial instruments that potentially subject the Company to concentrations of credit risk.
-The Company invests in money market funds, treasury bills and notes, government bonds, commercial paper and corporate notes.
-The Company limits its credit risk associated with cash equivalents and short-term investments by placing them with banks and institutions it believes are highly credit worthy and in highly rated investments.
+Cash equivalents short-term and long-term investments are financial instruments that potentially subject the Company to concentrations of credit risk.
+The Company invests in money market funds, repurchase agreements, treasury bills and notes, government bonds, commercial paper and corporate notes.
+The Company limits its credit risk associated with cash equivalents, short-term and long-term investments by placing them with banks and institutions it believes are highly credit worthy and in highly rated investments.